 Make a DIY onesie for the tiny tot in your life with these easy and quick projects.
 Stencil a business tie onto the classic white snap-bottom cover up using freezer paper or refashion a onesie into a unique bubble dress or superhero costume.
-Remember when working with the small fabrics, particularly when sewing or embroidering, the space is tighter and offers less freedom of movement with larger craft tools like a sewing machine.
-However, each of these DIY onesie projects are as easy as they are adorable and will add even more cuteness to your tiny baby cuddle bug.

 This Valentine’s Day–inspired onesie uses arrows to hint at the holiday but is modern enough to wear all year long.
 The designer offers one note about the craft: black fabric paint will fight hard if you splatter and try to remove it from white knit fabric.
 Thus, paint carefully — or be comfortable with smudges.